-Andrew (Drew) joined the New Horizons Global Partners team as a Senior Regulatory Specialist in 2020.
+Andrew (Drew) joined the Horizons team as a Senior Regulatory Specialist in 2020.
 For the past seven years, he has been a trusted advisor to c-suite executives and government ministers on international compliance and regulatory issues.

 Drew hails from New Zealand, but has lived and worked in the United States, Argentina, Australia and Europe.
 In addition to English, he speaks German and Spanish.

 Drew studied Law and Philosophy in New Zealand [2003-2009,] and holds Bachelor of Arts [1:1], Bachelor of Laws and Master of Arts (with Distinction) degrees from the University of Otago.

 He also holds a PhD in Philosophy from the University of Sydney [2010-2014] and a Post Graduate Certificate in Public Policy from Victoria University of Wellington .

 In 2009 Drew was admitted as a Barrister and Solicitor of the High Court of New Zealand.

 Drew’s professional career regulatory and compliance began as a University instructor and researcher in New Zealand, Australia and the United States (2008-2014) where he taught in a range of areas including professional ethics and health regulation, and published academic research on anti-corruption legislation and medical ethics committees.